 It is anticipated that patients recruited will be under the care of the HD clinical service at each centre.
 Prior to being invited to join Track-HD, patients would need to be screened based on already known clinical information.
-This is especially important in allocating subjects to the premanifest and early disease groups, and in rigorously excluding subjects in clinical stage 3 or beyond.
+This is especially important in allocating subjects to the premanifest and early disease groups, and in rigorously excluding subjects in clinical stage 3 or beyond (although any subject who progresses to Stage 3 during the course of the study will be allowed to continue participation if they wish to do so)